ajc2357/classical-analysis/README.md

 Collects data to perform analysis on the distribution of composers played on classical music radio stations.
 The original idea for this came from [this website](http://evanmuehlhausen.com/data-mining-local-radio-with-nodejs/).
+Data is stored in Redis for analysis after collection.

 ## Installation